lldap/lldap/example_configs/librenms.md

 ```
 ou=groups,dc=example,dc=com
 ```
-Default: cn=groupname,ou=groups,dc=example,dc=com

 ## auth_mechanism

 ```
 ldap
 ```
-Default: mysql
 Be careful with this as you will lock yourself out if ldap does not work correctly.
+Set back to 'mysql' to turn ldap off.

 ### auth_ldap_require_groupmembership

 ```
 false
 ```
-Default: true

 ## Testing